 - Practice yielding to others in all things.
 Even when one is in error, yield.
 Yield and overcome.
 The principles of the Nei Jia internal martial arts teach this lesson physically, energetically. and spiritually.

-From the Precepts of the Tien Shi taught in the Xiang Er commentary of the Laozi, we similarly read the following admonishments:
+From the Precepts of the Tien Shi taught in their Xiang Er commentary of the Laozi, we are admonished...

 - Do not delight in deviance.
 Delight is the same as anger.